Books about Long Distance Cycling

 - Overnight Items – If your long distance biking trip is going to last multiple days, you might need a tent, cooking equipment, and other overnight gear.

 - Rear Rack – If you do have a lot of items to store, such as a week’s worth of clothing and toiletries, a rear bicycle rack can help you accommodate all of your supplies.

 In Short: Take Your Time Before Hitting the Road

-The key to a successful long distance trek is being aware of what you are getting into and being prepared.
-Take plenty of time to plan and prepare for your trip, train your body, acquire all of the necessary supplies, and follow these helpful tips in order to improve your experience.
+The key to a successful long-distance trek is being aware of what you are getting into and being prepared.
+Take plenty of time to plan and prepare for your trip, train your body, acquire all of the necessary supplies, and follow these helpful tips to improve your experience.